-The instrument may be powered from a 115 / 230 VAC supply through an external AC/DC converter which provides 9 to 48 VDC output, from an external battery, or optionally from solar panels.
+The instrument may be powered from a 115 / 230 VAC supply through an external AC/DC converter which provides 9 to 48 VDC output, from an internal or external battery, or optionally from solar panels.

 - If the supply in the field will be from a 115 / 230 VAC supply, you need to connect the VAC cable from the external AC/DC to the power source only.
 The instrument operates continuously, providing a trickle charge to the internal battery, if supplied.
+The VAC supply must consist of Phase and Neutral. - If the supply in the field will be from a 9 to 48 VDC supply, you need to connect the power cable from instrument to the power source only.
+The instrument operates continuously, providing a trickle charge to the internal battery, if supplied. - If the instrument is running from an external battery (optional), you need to connect the delivered battery cable from instrument to the power source only.
+The external battery must be charged with an external battery charger. - If the supply will be exclusively from the instrument's internal battery, it is necessary to charge the battery sufficiently beforehand.
+Make sure to have at least 24 hours of uninterrupted charging prior to leaving the instrument in the field.
+The configuration of the instrument, of course, may be performed while the charger is connected to the instrument.
+The external AC/DC converter has to be plugged to 115 / 230 VAC for charging the internal battery.

-The VAC supply must consist of Phase and Neutral. - If the supply in the field will be from a 9 to 48 VDC supply, you need to connect the power cable from instrument to the power source only. - It is highly recommended to check and configure the instrument for the correct time, trigger and other relevant settings in the lab, prior to the installation (see chapter 5).
-It may then be carried to the remote site and then connected to the VAC power through the external AC/DC converter or directly to the VDC power supply.
-After powered the instrument starts automatically (see chapter 9.1), the instrument runs with the pre-configured parameters.
-This reduces the amount of time needed to configure in the field an important consideration in the case of an adverse condition.
+The best approach to the deployment of the instrument is to use an internal battery along with the VAC/VDC power at the remote site.
+It is highly recommended to check and configure the instrument for the correct time, trigger and other relevant settings in the lab, prior to the installation (see chapter 5).
+It may then be carried to the remote site (it should be switched OFF to conserve the internal battery) and then connected to the VAC power through the external AC/DC converter or directly to the VDC power supply.
+After turning the instrument ON (see chapter 9.1), the instrument runs with the pre-configured parameters.
+This reduces the amount of time needed to configure in the field - an important consideration in the case of an adverse condition.